Baby boomers: Marriage and family

-In Italy, divorce was legalized in 1970 and confirmed by referendum in 1974.
-Abortion went through the same process in 1978 and 1981, respectively.
-Marriage in many Western countries became much less stable, but not in Latin America, Japan, or South Korea.
+Marriage in many developed countries became much less stable in the 1980s, when Baby Boomers were getting married.
+In the West, this manifested in rising divorce rates.
+But this pattern was not seen East Asia.
+Instead, the region saw declining marriage rates, particularly in Japan, where social changes led to the deterioration of Japanese men's social standing after World War II.
+Men in East Asia were more likely to be unmarried than men in the West.

 Between 1970 and 1985, the number of divorces per thousand people doubled in Denmark and Norway and tripled in France, Belgium, and the Netherlands.
 In England and Wales, while there was only one divorce per fifty-two weddings in 1938, that number became one every 2.2 fifty years later; this trend accelerated in the 1960s.
 During the 1970s, Californian women visiting their doctors showed a marked decline in the desire for marriage and children.
 In all Western nations, the number of single-person households steadily rose.
 In the major metropolitan areas, half the population lived alone.
-Meanwhile, the "traditional" nuclear family, a term first coined in 1924 was in decline.
+Meanwhile, the "traditional" nuclear family—a phrase first coined in 1924—was in decline.
 In Canada, the United Kingdom, the Netherlands, and West Germany, only a minority of households consisted of two parents and their children by the 1980s, down from half or more than half in 1960.
-In Sweden, such a family unit fell from 37% to 25% in the same period; in fact, more than half of all births in Sweden in the mid-1980s were from unmarried women.
-In the United States, the nuclear family fell from 44% of all households in 1960 to 29% in 1980.
-But for African Americans, the figure was higher.
-In 1991, single mothers had given birth to the majority of children (70%) and headed a majority of households (58%).
+In Sweden, such a family unit fell from 37% to 25% in the same period; in fact, more than half of all children in Sweden in the mid-1980s were born to unmarried women.